Robustifying ML-powered Network Classifiers with PANTS: Design

 \subsection{SMT formulations}

-We leverage an SMT solver to help find adversarial packet sequences.
-We encode into formulas the feature dependencies, the threat model constraints, the networking and the semantics constraints.
-The SMT solver determines whether the resulting formulas are satisfiable.
+\sys incorporates an SMT solver for generating adversarial and realizable packet sequences.
+Concretely, the SMT solver encapsulates constraints for feature dependencies, the threat model, networking rules, and semantics, determining their satisfiability, i.e., whether a sample satisfying these constraints exists.

+To provide a clearer illustration of this encoding, let's consider a concrete example.
+Consider an original network flow that only has three packets, p= \( \{p_1^+, p_2^-, p_3^+\} \) where $p_i^{\{+,-\}}=(\Delta t_i, l_i)^{\{+,-\}}$. ${\{+,-\}}$ represents the direction of the packet, where $+$ means packets sending from the connection initiator to the receiver (forward packet) and $-$ vice versa. $t_i$ and $l_i$ represent the inter-arrival time and packet length for each packet $p_i$.
+For this example, let us assume that the adversarial features generated by the AML component specify the following: the average inter-arrival time is $k$, the maximum inter-arrival time is $m$, and the average packet length is $j$.
+Assume that the threat model includes delaying and appending dummy payload to forward packets, but to preserve the semantics meaning of the flow, the accumulative delay cannot exceed 20\% of the original duration.